THE BAD THINGS ABOUT CHOCOLATE

 1 Sugar, but that’s not all.
 Most people are not after chocolate for the sugar content.
 I do not agree with the experts, because there are plenty of other sweet things, but chocolate is the one thing that most people crave.
 You can reduce the overall sugar percentage of bitter dark chocolate by doubling up with the things you add: like oats, nuts and ground up flax seed.
 This helps to lower the glycemic index.
 Dark chocolate has a GI of 48, the same as baked beans, but the addition of nuts, seeds and especially lecithin and olive oil lowers it considerably and pumps in the omega 3, 6 & other essential fatty acids, so needed by hyperactive little brains & menopausal women.

 2 Kilojoules/ calories.
 Very High and weight for weight, the same as regular cheeses.
 People eat vast quantities of cheese and also crave it – ask my husband!
 A slimmer’s rule is always to have other things at hand when you tuck into cheese or chocolate: First try an apple, nibble a few nuts, scrunch up a nice leafy salad and then have your cheese.
-Likewise with chocolate, first slowly chew some toasted oats, mixed with flax seeds and yes, a few teaspoons of pure cocoa powder , olive or flaxseed oil and chopped nuts.
+Likewise with chocolate, first slowly chew some toasted oats, mixed with flax seeds and yes, a few teaspoons of pure cocoa powder, olive or flaxseed oil and chopped nuts.
 You can mix it to an evil paste and spoon a little down when you have a chocolate attack.
-Then nibble a wee choccie, you will enjoy it so much more and will not have to finish the whole box!
-Most of us crave what’s in the cocoa powder and only feel better when the cocoa helps us to release endorphins, stimulate the central nervous system and release glycogen from the liver
+Most of us crave what’s in the cocoa powder and only feel better when the cocoa helps us to release endorphins, stimulate the central nervous system and release glycogen from the liver.

-5 Flavours, biscuits, colourants and coconut.
-Have a break from evil additives.
-If you crave cocoa, either for the minerals, trace elements, amino acids or psychoactive substances, most ready made confections have a pathetically low amount present, so enjoy learning how to make your own smart chocolates, it’s not difficult.
+If you crave chocolate, either for the minerals, trace elements, amino acids or stimulants, most readymade confections have a pathetically low amount present, so enjoy learning how to make your own smart chocolates using cocoa, it’s not difficult.
+100% cocoa or very dark chocolate (the higher cocoa % the better) contain the most theobromine and this is why we love it: this chemical is stimulating, especially for the brain and heart and helps to lower blood pressure!

-If chocolates or pure cocoa do not agree with you , better not be led into temptation.
-Go for carob or alternatives.
+If chocolates or pure cocoa do not agree with you (nausea or headache?), better not be led into temptation.
+Go for carob, nut butter or alternatives.

-If you are addicted to chocolate, perhaps these recipes & notes will help you to solve the underlying problem.
+If you are addicted to chocolate, perhaps these recipes and notes will help you to solve the underlying problem.

 MAKING VERY HEALTHY CHOCOLATES